Azure/cortana-intelligence-quality-assurance/Automated Deployment Guide/Post Deployment Instructions.md

 ### Visualize Data From Real-time Data Stream

-The essential goal of this part is to visualize the real-time energy consumption data.
+The essential goal of this part is to visualize the predictions in real time as the devices pass through the manufacturing assembly lines.
 Power BI can connect to a real-time data stream through Azure Stream Analytics.

 > Note: A [Power BI online](http://www.powerbi.com/) account is required to perform the following steps.
 If you don't have an account, you can [create one here](https://powerbi.microsoft.com/pricing).